Inside Evernote’s brain

 Besides DesignStudio’s work, Evernote’s new way of presenting itself to the world includes another component: Stepan Pachikov.
 “When we started to kick off the brand work, tapping into that legacy was profound—the reasons why he invented Evernote,” says Francie Strong, Evernote’s VP of brand and communications.
 “Brands want stories like this all the time, and I’m like, ‘Oh my gosh, we actually have this amazing thing.’
 I would talk about Stepan all the time, and nobody knew who he was.
 Everyone knew Phil.”

 Last year, Evernote published a lengthy profile of Pachikov on Medium.
-The piece celebrated his prescience—along with handwriting recognition, ParaGraph was doing VR in the 1990s—and soberly discussed the fact that he has Parkinson’s Disease, an ailment which can affect the memory.
+The piece celebrated his prescience—along with handwriting recognition, ParaGraph was doing VR in the 1990s—and soberly discussed the fact that he has Parkinson’s disease, an ailment that can affect the memory.
 Pachikov wasn’t present in person for the “10th anniversary” festivities, but a sizable chunk of the onstage presentation paid tribute to him.
 That included the premiere of an Evernote-commissioned mini-documentary on Pachikov by noted photographer and filmmaker Mark Seliger, who bonded with his subject over their shared love of photography and says he found him “very engaging, very loving, concerned, empathetic.”

 Pachikov’s current relationship with Evernote isn’t merely ceremonial.
 A longtime resident of New York City, he’s been on the company’s board all along and visits its Silicon Valley headquarters for quarterly meetings.
 Though he praises both Libin and O’Neill’s strikingly different stewardships of his brainchild—and stresses that a business can’t have competing visionaries—he adds that he’s still full of ideas for ways to make Evernote better, and has often felt underutilized.